brentcroft/truffler/README.md

     target/truffler/truffler.html

-*  Select known high-entropy strings to ignore
+*  Select high-entropy strings to be known (so they won't show up in reports)
 *  Select sensitive strings to be replaced
 *  Select sensitive files to be removed